Artificial intelligence for methane detection: from continuous monitoring to verified mitigation: Operational deployment results

 \section{Operational deployment results}

 We next deploy MARS-S2L and generate formal notifications for governments and corporate end users.
-The model is deployed as part of the MARS system at IMEO, automating the detection of methane emissions at over 2,300 sites globally processing monthly 26,000 images on average at the time of this analysis.
+The model is deployed as part of the MARS system at IMEO, automating the detection of methane emissions at over \NumberOfSites{} sites globally processing monthly \NumberOfImagesMonthly{} images on average at the time of this analysis.
 We note that the model is frequently retrained on all available data, and hence is not the exact model for which results are reported above where data are held out for analysis. \\

-We report results for a sixteen month period from the 1st of January 2024 to the 10th of April 2025.
-During this phase, the model produced 1,015 detections from 206 unique oil and gas production sources in 20 different countries that resulted in government and corporate stakeholder notifications.
-Assuming a 3 hour duration of each emission, a very conservative estimate since many of the notified sources are persistent, approximately 25,000 tones of methane were released into the atmosphere by all these events.
+We report results for a 26-month period from the \NotificationStartDate{} to the \NotificationEndDate{}.
+During this phase, the model produced \NotificationPlumes{} detections from \NotificationSources{} unique oil and gas production sources in \NotificationCountries{} different countries that resulted in government and corporate stakeholder notifications.
+Assuming a 3 hour duration of each emission, a very conservative estimate since many of the notified sources are persistent, approximately \NotificationTones{} tonnes of methane were released into the atmosphere by all these events.
 The locations of all detections and notifications together with examples of multiple notified plumes are shown in Figure~\ref{fig:3}.
 For a detailed description of the operational detection process, see materials and methods.\\